Skip to content

 • There may be opportunities to complement in-person surgeries with virtual surgeries, using either web applications and social media platforms, or corporate video-conference solutions, adding a new dimension to Elected Member community engagement and relations

-• Working with Elected Members, officers from relevant services will consider options for the delivery of digital surgeries, including the technologies that could be used, and the practicalities and protocols of such an on-line environment
+• Working with Elected Members, officers from relevant services will consider options for the delivery of digital surgeries, including the technologies that could be used, and the practicalities and protocols of such an online environment

 Digital housing